MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2samplewincomp.md

 1. Click the **Close** button.

 Do the previous step, "Open the Solution and set the Windows SDK target".
+Or, if the solution is already open, in **Solution Explorer**, right-click the **WebView2SampleWinComp** project (not solution), and then click **Retarget Projects**.

 <!-- ====================================================================== -->